This story was updated in August 2018 to reflect recent developments within Drax Biomass.

 The road trip

-The Amite BioEnergy pellet plant in Gloster lies roughly 60 miles from Baton Rouge.
-Because rail infrastructure was incomplete when the plant was first built, it was decided that trucks were the best option for moving the pellets from plant to port.
+The Amite BioEnergy pellet plant in Gloster, MS, lies roughly 60 miles from Baton Rouge.
+Because there is no rail infrastructure within four miles of the plant, it was decided that trucks were the best option for moving the pellets from plant to port.

-“Each truck can carry 25 tons of pellets per load, and the journey takes around 90 minutes – accounting for the trucks slowing down when they pass through urban areas.
-It means that one driver can do three trips on any given day,” says Lloyd Wedblad, Vice President of Logistics and Optimization at Drax Biomass.
+“Each truck can carry 26.7 tons of pellets per load, and the journey takes around 90 minutes – accounting for the trucks slowing down when they pass through urban areas.
+It means that one driver can do three trips on any given day,” says Lloyd Wedblad, Director of Logistics at Drax Biomass.

-Bastrop presented a slightly more challenging scenario, as the team needed to find a quick and economical way to transport pellets 221 miles from Morehouse BioEnergy to the port.
+Morehouse Bioenergy in Bastrop, LA, presented a slightly more challenging scenario, as the team needed to find a quick and economical way to transport pellets 221 miles to the port.

 Riding the railway

-A solution was found in the region’s robust rail infrastructure, which includes the Arkansas Louisiana Mississippi (ALM) railroad.
-Opened in 1908, the ALM line runs from the City of Monroe, Louisiana to Bastrop, just south of the Arkansas state line.
+A solution was found in the region’s robust rail infrastructure, which includes the short line Arkansas Louisiana Mississippi (ALM) railroad.
+Opened in 1908, the ALM line runs from the City of Monroe, Louisiana, to Bastrop, just south of the Arkansas state line.

 The trains leaving Morehouse BioEnergy use closed-top grain cars rather than open-top coal cars to protect pellets from the elements.
 Unlike coal, if wood pellets get wet, they quickly deteriorate and cannot be used as fuel at the power plant.

-“The cars are designed to each carry 286,000 pounds.
-But because of local weight limits on bridges and sections of track along the route, we’re limited to hauling 263,000 pounds per car.
-That’s still a lot of pellets,” says Wedblad.
+“The cars are designed to carry 143 tons each.
+But because of local weight limits on bridges and sections of track along the route, we’re limited to 131.5 tons per car.
+One railcar equates to just under 4 truckloads of pellets,” says Wedblad.

-Once the train arrives at the port, it takes around 24 hours to unload before making the 20-hour return journey back to Bastrop.
-One train departs roughly every three days, so over 110 trains are required each year to move this facility’s pellets to the port.
+Once the train arrives at the port, it takes around 24 hours to unload before making the return journey to Bastrop.

-Morehouse BioEnergy is currently served by 45 car-length trains, but this will soon change – in a big way.
-A new railyard planned for the port will allow the team to begin shipping pellets on 80-car length ‘unit trains’ – each nearly a mile long and capable of carrying almost double the volume of current trains.
-Unit trains will deliver major fuel and cost savings to Morehouse BioEnergy and improve Drax Biomass’s overall supply chain efficiency.
+Morehouse BioEnergy is currently served by 45 car trains, but this will soon change – in a big way.
+A new railyard planned for the port will allow the team to begin shipping pellets on 80-car ‘unit trains’ – each nearly a mile long and capable of carrying almost double the volume of current trains.
+Unit trains will deliver major fuel and cost savings to Morehouse, as well as LaSalle BioEnergy and improve Drax Biomass’ overall supply chain efficiency.

 Preparing for the overseas journey

-The cars deposit their cargo onto a separate conveyer belt, which – like the belt under the truck bays – moves the pellets into one of the port’s two 40,000-metric ton storage domes.
+The cars deposit their cargo onto a separate conveyer belt, which – like the belt under the truck bays – moves the pellets into one of the port’s two 44,100ton storage domes.

 Once the domes contain enough volume, a cargo vessel arrives for the transatlantic journey to the UK.
 Yet another conveyor belt moves the pellets from the domes to the dockside shiploader, which loads each cargo hold until the vessel is ready to sail.